|

 for cancer

-information.
-This Web site provides immediate access to critical information
+site provides immediate access to critical information and

 resources about cancer,